- What kind of research supports the use of ACT Explore?

 For Parents and Students

-- Can EXPLORE data feed into my local student data system?
+- Can ACT Explore data feed into my local student data system?

 - Yes.
-EXPLORE data files are currently delivered on a CD that can be easily uploaded to your local student data system.
+ACT Explore data files are currently delivered on a CD that can be easily uploaded to your local student data system.